Add functionality to work with caching framework

 DBAL currently misses functionalities to work properly with the caching framework.
 Besides that maybe also some changes in the caching framework are required.

 (issue imported from #M12800)

-#1 Updated by Xavier Perseguers almost 10 years ago
+#1 Updated by Xavier Perseguers about 10 years ago

 Using patch from #21688 which seems to add missing support for subqueries in an IN where clause, I found a problem when trying to use either v1 or v2 of the patch with new caching framework...
 New caching framework basically does this:

 'crdate + lifetime < ' . time() . ' AND lifetime > 0'

 Problem is that this creates a SELECT statement that is already quoted (when using PostgreSQL or Oracle) and puts this into a DELETE statement which is not yet quoted.
 This seems to be a good way to generate a SUBQUERY but actually leads to something that is not consistent for parsing.

 Moreover, this quotes the fields but does not do any remapping of field or table names.
 When using DBAL, the remapping is performed BEFORE quoting, that is before calling method SELECTquery.
 As such, the subquery should be hard-coded, without using ->SELECTquery and patch from #21688 would then be able to properly parse and execute the query when using DBAL.